Your Business and Customer Retention

 Benefits of Customer Retention

 If you run an online business or e-commerce store, you can easily calculate the benefits of retaining customers.
-Some of the most valuable benefits include:
+Some of the most valuable benefits include the following:

 - Generate recommendations: The benefits of having loyal followers go far beyond the initial customers.
 Loyal customers are five times more likely to recommend your business to friends and family, which can increase sales opportunities exponentially.
 This means that when you have a strong customer retention program, your business can thrive, and you will have a balance between existing and new customers.

-- Leverage customer loyalty: You can assume that your returning customers may buy the same services and products, or they have much higher expectations.
-Yet, loyal customers are experimental when it comes to what they buy and have fewer expectations.
+- Leverage customer loyalty: You can assume that your returning customers may buy the same services and products or they have much higher expectations.
+Yet, loyal customers are experimental regarding what they buy and have fewer expectations.
 A repeat customer is less likely to report things like support issues or delays in delivery.
 According to Outbound Engine, they are also seven times more likely to try your new product line.

 - Improve your return on investment: Since it is easy to convert existing customers again, a good customer retention plan can increase your return on investment.
 In fact, according to the Harvard Business Review, increasing the retention rate by only 5% can increase your profit from 25% to 95%.

-- Reduce expenses: Depending on the strategy you use and the products your company provides, the cost of attracting new customers may be too high.
-The cost of attracting new customers is up to 25 times higher than retaining customers who have already won it once.
-If you do not want to waste your money on lead generation, then try focusing on customer retention as it helps to control sales and marketing budgets.
+- Reduce expenses: Depending on your strategy and the company’s products, the cost of attracting new customers may be too high.
+The cost of attracting new customers is 25 times higher than retaining customers who have won it once.
+If you do not want to waste your money on lead generation, try focusing on customer retention, as it helps control sales and marketing budgets.

-- Rates of improved sale success: When you convert new customers, it can be a challenge, but when you sell to one of your existing customers, then it tends to go through much easier.
-According to Outbound Engine data, in various industries, the average success rate of converting new customers is about 5% to 20%.
+- Rates of improved sale success: When you convert new customers, it can be challenging, but when you sell to one of your existing customers, it tends to go through much easier.
+According to Outbound Engine data, the average success rate of converting new customers in various industries is about 5% to 20%.
 In contrast, the success rate of reselling to existing customers is about 60% to 70%.

 Calculating Your Customer Retention Rate